-Shortly after the start of the program, each traditional student creates an Academic Plan.
-This plan, established in consultation with the University's career services and academic advising staff, incorporates professional networking, specialized coursework, and internship opportunities.
-This approach equips traditional students with a well-rounded base of knowledge and practical experience prior to entering the professional workforce.
+Shortly after the start of the program, each traditional student creates an Academic Plan in consultation with his/her academic advisor.
+The plan includes interdisciplinary core courses, specialized major course work, career development, and opportunities for practical experience through the Enterprise Education Paradigm and internships.
+This approach equips the traditional students with a well-rounded base of knowledge and practical experience prior to entering the professional workforce.